mikemoraned/selfies/README.md

 running
 =======

+You'll need a place to store the data:

+    mkdir ../selfies-data/

+(We store it outside the current dir because it creates a lot of files and when I open this dir, Intellij spends ages indexing all these files)

 You'll need a set of credentials for talking to twitter, see oauth.properties-template for instructions.

 Once you have an "oauth.properties" file, you can run the crawler: